Written by 10:17 pm Biology, Immunology • 22 Comments

 Autoimmunity

-Our immune system is designed to recognize and differentiate between body’s own cells (self) and foreign intruders (non-self-cells), ensuring that it targets the pathogens while causing no harm to self-cells.
-This tendency makes our immune system reliable but sometimes this important barrier is breached and the immune system fails to distinguish between allies and enemies.
-That’s when it relentlessly starts killing body’s own cells (self-cells) and wreak a havoc, this condition is called Autoimmunity which can lead to widespread damage and chronic inflammation.
+The immune system recognizes and differentiates between the body’s own cells (self) and foreign intruders (non-self-cells), targeting pathogens while protecting self-cells.
+This tendency makes our immune system reliable, but occasionally this important barrier is breached and the immune system fails to distinguish between allies and enemies.
+That’s when it relentlessly starts killing the body’s own cells (self-cells) and wreaks a havoc, this condition is called Autoimmunity which can lead to widespread damage and chronic inflammation.

 How cells are taught to differentiate self and non-self-cells?

 Before the actual battle, the soldiers go through rigorous training and screening tests.
-Only the soldiers that pass these exams are allowed to enter the battle field.
+Only the soldiers who pass these exams are allowed to enter the battlefield.

-While the cells are in their early developmental phases, T cell in the thymus and B cell in the Bone Marrow, they are tested against self-antigens i.e. the different receptors that are present on self-cells.
-If these cells generate an immune response against self-antigens, they are eliminated from the body but if they pass the test and generate no response, they are allowed to stay and are good to go into the blood stream for surveillance.
-This process of selection is called Immune tolerance, where a tolerance is developed in immune cells for self-cells i.e., not to elicit and immune response for a self-antigen.
+While the cells are in their early developmental phases, T cell in the thymus and B cell in the Bone Marrow, they are tested against self-antigens, i.e., the different receptors that are present on self-cells.
+If these cells generate an immune response against self-antigens, they are eliminated from the body.
+However, if they pass the test and generate no response, they are allowed to stay and are good to go into the blood stream for surveillance.
+This process of selection is called Immune tolerance, where a tolerance is developed in immune cells for self-cells, i.e., not to elicit and immune response for a self-antigen.

 Immune Tolerance